 “In the interests of promoting maternal / fetal health and informed prescribing decisions during pregnancy, this guidance addresses the challenges of including pregnant women in drug development research.
 There are more than 60 million women in the United States between the ages of 15 and 44 years, and almost 4 million births per year.
 Like women who are not pregnant, some pregnant women need to use drugs to manage chronic disease conditions or treat acute medical problems.
 To the extent there is labeling information for pregnant women, it is usually based on nonclinical data with or without limited human safety data.

-While medication may be necessary in certain cases of pregnancy, whether pushed or prescribed, drugs are always associated with side effects.
+While medication may be necessary in certain cases of pregnancy, whether pushed or prescribed, drugs are always associated with side effects — doubly true of antidepressants.
 Furthermore, in the case of prescription drugs, we know that these side effects are UNDER-REPORTED to the proper authorities by between one and two orders of magnitude (only about 1 in 20 adverse events are actually ever reported).
 This makes the average medication appear far safer than it actually is.

 Furthermore, there are an array of interventions that women can take part in both before and after getting pregnant, which could potentially help manage (and in some cases even get rid of) the “chronic disease conditions” mentioned above.
 In fact, in most cases the idea that drugs somehow “treat the underlying condition” is a actually an indictment of the screwed up thinking of AMERICA’S DRUG-HAPPY CULTURE.
 If there’s one thing we should all realize by now it’s that pharmaceutical drugs rarely solve abnormal physiology or aberrant homeostasis (HERE).

 While I would never recommend everything in THIS POST be extrapolated to pregnant women or women who have the potential to become pregnant, if you are a female who is dealing with CHRONIC CONDITIONS or AUTOIMMUNITY, for the sake of your baby’s long term health, start making some changes (consuming less JUNK and more WHOLE FOODS is something everyone can do).
 The last thing you want to do is become BIG PHARMA’S GUINEA PIG, whether pregnant or not.